versionone/VersionOne.Client.Requestor/TECHNICAL.md

 });
 ```

-And, the CSS stays the same:
+And, the CSS has some improvement:

 ```css
 body